turbopb/pypsa-nza-data/README.md

 # pypsa-nza-data

-**pypsa-nza-data** is a Python-based data preparation and processing toolkit for constructing PyPSA-compatible power system datasets for New Zealand (Aotearoa).
+**pypsa-nza-data** is a Python-based data preparation and processing toolkit for
+* constructing PyPSA-compatible power system datasets for New Zealand (Aotearoa).
-It focuses on the ingestion, cleaning, transformation, and harmonisation of publicly available electricity system data into a form suitable for power flow and capacity expansion analysis using [PyPSA](https://pypsa.org).
+It focuses on the **acquisition, cleaning, transformation, and harmonisation** of publicly available electricity system data into a form suitable for power flow and capacity expansion analysis using [PyPSA](https://pypsa.org).

 The software has been developed to support reproducible energy systems modelling and research workflows, particularly in academic and policy-oriented studies of the New Zealand electricity system.

----

 ## Scope and purpose

 This repository provides tools to:

-* download and ingest static and time-varying electricity system data from public sources,
+* acquire static and time-varying electricity system data from public sources,
 * clean and standardise heterogeneous datasets with inconsistent formats and naming,
 * construct load, generation, and network input tables compatible with PyPSA,
 * generate derived time series (e.g. demand profiles, renewable availability),